derekeden/trackio/README.md

 `pip install git+https://github.com/derekeden/trackio.git`

-**If something goes wrong installing the `inpoly` library on  Windows, then you require Visual Studio C++ Dev Tools.
-The link will be in the error message, just follow the instructions to download then redo the trackio installation.**

 ## Data Structures

 The `trackio` library is structured so `Dataset` is the main class that you interface with.
 The `Dataset` class is a custom class that contains references to stored data, metadata about this data, and a series of attributes and methods that make it easy to operate on the data.